Railfan & Railroad: Monthly columns

 A slate of regular contributors author the monthly columns ("Departments") that appear in Railfan & Railroad magazine opposite the feature content.

 Departures - This monthly commentary is written by Alexander B. Craghead, and explores the hobby of railfanning from many perspectives as well as celebrating the heritage and future of railroading.

-Railnews - Compiled by associate editor Otto Vondrak with contributions from several regular columnists, Railnews features the month's top stories and photos submitted by readers.
+Railnews - Compiled by associate editor Justin Franz with contributions from several regular columnists, Railnews features the month's top stories and photos submitted by readers.
 Many of the Railnews contributors were transferred from Railroads Illustrated magazine when production shifted from monthly to annual in 2014.
-Railnews is overseen by associate editor Justin Franz.

-Transit Currents - The roots of this monthly column come from the "Electric Lines" feature edited by Steve Maguire in the old Railroad magazine.
-This later became "Transit Topics" and was carried over to the combined Railfan & Railroad in 1979.
-The column was later renamed "Transit Currents" and was edited by Prof. George M. Smerk until 2016.
+Transit Currents - The roots of this monthly column come from the "Electric Lines" feature edited by Steve Maguire in the old Railroad magazine beginning in 1942.
+This later became "Transit Topics" in 1955 and was carried over to the combined Railfan & Railroad in 1979.
+In 1982, the column was renamed "Transit Currents" and was edited by Prof. George M. Smerk until 2016.
 Bob Gallegos is the current editor, and the column covers commuter rail, rapid transit, and light rail, as well as selected historic trolley operations.

 Railfan Timetable - Readers submit their listings of railroad-related events and excursions to this free monthly listing.

 Capitol Lines - Veteran CBS reporter Wes Vernon covered railroading and how it was affected by government policy and politics coming out of Washington, D.C. until his retirement in May 2018.
 Veteran Washington Post journalist and former Trains columnist Don Phillips has since taken over responsibility for the column.
+This column was retired in 2019.

 LocoNotes - LocoNotes is first-hand reports of diesel locomotive locations and dispositions across North America, submitted by readers and compiled by Kenneth Ardinger.
+This column was retired in 2024.

-Camera Bag - Photographic advice specifically useful to all aspects of railfan photography.
+Camera Bag - Launched by editor Jim Boyd in the first issue, this column features advice specifically useful to all aspects of railfan photography, currently authored by a number of rotating columnists.

 Scan Man - Edited by Vincent Reh, "Scan Man" discusses the world of railroad radio technology, and publishes on an alternating schedule with "Preservation Topics."
 This column was retired in 2021.

-On The Menu - On the Menu is a monthly look on the nearly 100 dinner train operations across North America, as well as a fond look back at railroad dining experiences as well as reports on the latest trends, written by James D. Porterfield.
+On The Menu - On the Menu was a monthly look on the nearly 100 dinner train operations across North America, as well as a fond look back at railroad dining experiences as well as reports on the latest trends, written by James D. Porterfield.
+As the years went on, the column expanded to include art, literature, and preservation.
+This column was retired at the end of 2023.

-Preservation Topics - Associate editor Otto Vondrak explores the world of historic railway preservation, museums, and tourist railroads around the country.
+Preservation Topics - A number of rotating columnists explore the world of historic railway preservation, museums, and tourist railroads around the country.
 Formerly known as "Lineside Legacy" authored by columnist Jeff Terry.

 Markers - This column is compiled by the editors to discuss items that do not normally fit the rest of the magazine, and occasionally features guest authors.

 Parting Shot - Formerly known as "Final Frame," this is the last page of the magazine where a full-frame vertical format photo is featured.
 The title was adopted from Railroads Illustrated magazine.